- The potato is the top non-grain food crop in the world (following corn, wheat, and rice) and the number one vegetable crop in the U.S.

 As with all fresh produce, hands should be washed before preparing potatoes.
 Potatoes should be washed well under running water and scrubbed with a clean vegetable brush before cooking or baking.
 Peeling can remove the hard-to-clean outer surface.
 Prepared dishes should be stored properly to maintain a safe temperature.

 Potato salad: it is best to cool down the cooked potatoes to 40°F BEFORE mixing in other ingredients.
 The prepared potato salad should be kept at refrigerated temperatures, 40°F or less, until ready to serve.

-Mashed potatoes should be prepared with pasteurized milk and kept at a proper temperature, above 140°F during serving or 40°F or less for storage.
+Mashed potatoes should be prepared with pasteurized milk and kept at a proper temperature: above 140°F during serving or at 40°F or less for storage.

 More information on how to keep potatoes stored properly and fresh please visit FoodKeeper App.